roberto-nai/ECTEL2023/README.md

-# EC-TEL 2023 conference
-## Process mining on students’ web learning traces: a case study with an ethnographic analysis
+# Process mining on students’ web learning traces: a case study with an ethnographic analysis
-### Auhors: Roberto Nai, Emilio Sulis, Elisa Marengo, Manuela Vinai and Sara Capecchi
+## EC-TEL 2023: Eighteenth European Conference on Technology Enhanced Learning

-#### Folder "pdf" contains the full article
+The "pdf" folder contains the article.
-#### Folder "poster" contains the poster article
+The "poster" folder contains the article in poster format.

-#### Folder "figures" contains figures 1 to 4 in high resolution used in the article
-#### Folder "data" contains event logs in CSV format
+PREPRINT